-Our vision boards are up, and we eagerly await the manifestation.
+Our vision boards are either done or we are busy creating them and eagerly await the manifestation.

-For me, 2021 and 2022 have been a little different with regards to planning and gearing up for the year ahead.
+For me, the past two years, including 2023 have been a little different when it comes to planning and gearing up for the year ahead.

 Like many, I started 2021 by creating my vision board.
 I sensed that 2021 was going to be a year of major changes in my life.
-I pre-empted some of the changes to be sad and scary, but I viewed these anticipated changes as good life milestones and therefore included them on my vision board.
-I thought this action would keep me focused and get me ready for what was to come, and maybe also help me to better manage the blow these changes would bring to my life.
+I pre-empted some of the changes to be sad and scary, but viewed these anticipated changes as good life milestones and therefore included them on my vision board.
+This decision, I thought, would keep me focused and prepare me for what was to come, and maybe also help me to better manage the blow these changes would bring to my life.

 Like a Christian girl, I placed my Prayer Board in a secret place for the Bible says ‘But when you pray, go into your room, close the door and pray to your Father, who is unseen.
 Then your Father who sees what is done in secret will reward you.’
 Matthew 6:6.